jnorell/kint-debugger/readme.txt

 == Description ==

 Kint Debugger is a simple WordPress wrapper for [Kint](http://code.google.com/p/kint), a debugging tool to output information about variables and traces.
 Debugging is presented in a styled, collapsible format that is easy on the eyes.
-Kint Debugger plays nice with the Debug Bar plugin by creating it's own panel to display your debug results.
+Kint Debugger plays nice with the Debug Bar plugin by creating its own panel to display your debug results.

 **No more adding PRE tags before print_r or var_dump!**